 The shift to a more virtual world has had a residual impact on events in the investor relations community, especially events that once thrived on in-person attendance – like investor days.
-To discuss how events have transformed over the past few years, how to choose the right virtual events partner, and how to prepare and execute a flawless investor day, Q4 partnered with Arbor Advisory and The Buddy Group for a webinar titled, How to Wow the Crowd: Investor Day Best Practices for IROs.
+To discuss how events have transformed over the past few years, how to choose the right virtual events partner, and how to folow investor day best practices, Q4 partnered with Arbor Advisory and The Buddy Group for a webinar titled, How to Wow the Crowd: Investor Day Best Practices for IROs.

 Q4’s Senior Vice President of Global Client Experience, Karen Greene, was joined by Sam Levenson, Founder and CEO of Arbor Advisory, Eli Marcus, Vice President of Strategy and Channel Growth at The Buddy Group, and Jamie Bardell, Vice President of events for Q4 to share best practices and how to execute a flawless event.